 For fast explorers, you can combine Girona and Costa Brava in one day.
 Here is a private tour that you can customize, it also includes lunch.
 Check out this day tour from Barcelona here.

 San Sebastián is a resort town on the Bay of Biscay in Spain’s Basque Country.
 It is known for its beaches, cobblestone old town and promenade and gorgeous landscape.
+(If you prefer a city instead of a resort town, then opt for Bilbao, the largest city in the Basque Country.)

 If you are a foodie, you should try pintxo (like tapas).
-The old town is sprinkled with upscale stores, vibrant pintxo bars and restaurants (plus beach vibes).
+The old town is sprinkled with upscale stores, vibrant pintxo bars, and restaurants (plus beach vibes).
 Search for hotels in San Sebastian here.

 One week in Spain Itinerary (Sample 4) – Best of Andalucia